 Good cover letter templates do the heavy lifting for you.

-You’ll still tailor it for each company and position you apply to.
+You’ll still tailor this generic letter for each company and position you apply to.

-But it will take no more than 5 minutes per letter—
+But it will take no more than 5 minutes per document—

 A perfect generic cover letter template is like playing Mad Libs: the main components of a story are already there—just fill in the blanks to make it unique.